Bengali Niramish Chanar Dalna / Cottage Cheese Curry Without Onions And Garlic

-Next in our Bengali vegetarian series is this – the eternal favourite and one of the classic – Bengali chanar dalna which is not regular paneer curry.
+Next in our Bengali vegetarian series is the eternal favourite and one of the classic recipe of Bengali chanar dalna which is not regular paneer curry.
 This is the one dish that remains a hot favourite in our home for all seasons and all kinds of occasions.

 And here once again I am repeating the fact that Bengali vegetarian dishes are essentially no onion and no garlic recipes and no tomatoes too, at least in our home.

 So what makes the base of these curries?
 Good question and before I come to that question let me first clarify the doubt between chhena and paneer.

 Is Chhena And Paneer Same?

 First chhena and paneer are not the same thing, nor that we Bongs called paneer as chhena.
 The process of making both paneer and chhena however remains same, difference lies in their textural appearances.